reach-sh/reach-lang/docs/dev/src/reach/consensus/index.md

 ```

-In this program, the Reach backend calls the frontend `{!reach} interact` function, `{!reach} checkView` with the expected value of the views at each point in the program.
+In this program, the Reach backend calls the frontend `{!rsh} interact` function, `{!rsh} checkView` with the expected value of the views at each point in the program.
 The frontend compares that value with what is returned by
 ```js
 [ await ctc.getViews().Main.last(),